What’s the Right Spec for your Executive Stadium Seats?

 Space Efficient Luxury

 The lowest cost option is a usually a similar style to the traditional plastic seat but with deep cushioned and upholstered seat and back.
 Evertaut’s version of this is the Club seat which is ideal for larger spectator areas where space is at a premium or for smaller clubs who are looking to add a touch of luxury on a budget.
+This type of seating is compact with a slim profile and is ideal for clubs looking to upgrade their basic seats without losing capacity.

 Executive Box Seats